 - Trigger point injections: A local anesthetic is injected into tender points on the body of some people with fibromyalgia.

 Besides the conventional methods mentioned above, there are other ways that people use to relieve chronic pain.
-Some medical studies support the use of these strategies, but none of them work for everyone.
+Some medical studies support the use of these strategies, but not all of them work for everyone.

 Anything that reduces anxiety may be helpful in alleviating pain.
 Still, reducing stress in your life might not be so easy.
 It might be worth seeking help from a professional counselor or psychologist.